-The Company's primary performance obligations under breach services contracts are notification services and combined call center and monitoring services.
-These were determined by reviewing all of the services provided within the Company's contracts and establishing whether each service is capable of being distinct and capable of being distinct within the context of the contract.
-With each performance obligation, the customer can benefit from the service either on its own or together with other resources readily available and it is separately identifiable from other promises in the contract.
+IDX's primary performance obligations under breach services contracts are notification services and combined call center and identity protection services.
+IDX reviewed the contracts and established which services were distinct.
+With each performance obligation, the customer can benefit from the service either on its own or together with other resources readily available in the marketplace and it is therefore, separately identifiable from other promises in the contract.

-The following table summarizes breach revenue from contracts with customers for the years ended June 30, 2022 and 2021:
+The following table summarizes breach revenue from contracts with customers for the period January 1, 2022, to August 3, 2022, and the year ended December 31, 2021, (in thousands):